andrewchambers/magnet-linux/README.md

 # redo-linux

-A minimalist, secure and decentralized linux distribution.
+A minimalist and decentralized linux distribution.

 ## Why does this project exist?